 This does not mean that all of our direction needs to be initiated from within ourselves in order for us to maintain a sense of autonomy.
 For example, our boss might ask us to manage a particular project.
-We did not choose the project, but if on our own volition we accept its importance, over time it can become our project – – we can develop a personal desire to complete it well, regardless of the extrinsic rewards or penalties, and we can thereby develop a sense of volitional autonomy.
-We can get to the point where we pursue it because we want to do so.
+We did not choose the project, but if on our own volition we accept its importance, over time it can become our project – we can develop a personal desire to complete it well, regardless of the extrinsic rewards or penalties, and we can thereby develop a sense of volitional autonomy.
+We can get to the point where we pursue the goal because we want to do so.

 Realistically, most of us do not and cannot have complete freedom in our day to day work.
 There are some jobs that have to be done whether we like them or not.

 We also face constraints.
-But when we face constraints, our attitude towards them is all important.
+When we face constraints, our attitude towards them is all important.
 We can see ourselves as passive victims of the constraints, in which case our autonomy suffers.
 Or we can see the constraints as information about the environment that helps us to better navigate as we pursue our personal goals.
-In this case, the constraints do not necessarily have to harm our sense of agency and autonomy, but rather can be seen as challenges to be overcome.
+In this latter case, the constraints do not necessarily have to harm our sense of agency and autonomy but rather can be seen as challenges to be overcome.
 Our response to the constraints is critical; do we resign ourselves to being passive victims of an oppressive environment?
 Or do we continue in a way that gives us life and energy as we overcome challenges.

 Lessons for Leaders